 Sales and Marketing

-EA sells directly to console makers Sony and Microsoft, which account for more than 25% and more than 15%, respectively, of total revenue.
-The company also sells packaged games to retailers, including mass merchants (Walmart), consumer electronics stores (Best Buy), and specialty game shops (GameStop).
+EA depends on two major console makers for about 45% of revenue.
+Games for Sony's PlayStation supply about 30% of sales and games for Microsoft's Xbox account for about 15% of sales.
+EA also sells packaged games to retailers, including mass merchants (Walmart), consumer electronics stores (Best Buy), and specialty game shops (GameStop).
 EA has partnerships with Tencent Holdings Limited in China and Nexon Co.
-Ltd. to sell FIFA Online 3 in Korea.
+Ltd.

 To improve internal operational efficiently, EA has moved nearly all of its development activity to one game engine.
 This allows the company's developers to work across platforms, which in turn accelerates development and streamlines technology operations.